 - Make sure the mover is licensed.
 State law requires that licensed movers be insured, have licensed vehicles that meet certain safety and other requirements, and provide for a system in which complaints can be made and dealt with properly.
 Check with the Minnesota Department of Transportation to see if your mover is properly licensed. - Ask friends for recommendations.
-Do not select a mover simply because it heavily advertises its services online or elsewhere.
+Do not select a mover simply because it has a large advertisement in the Yellow Pages or other publication.
 This is not an indication of reliability. - Get several written estimates.
 Telephone estimates may not be reliable.
 Be wary of choosing on the basis of price alone.
-The mover with the lowest price may not provide the best service. - Follow-up with the state.
+The mover with the lowest price may not provide the best service. - Follow-up with the State.
 State law requires movers to file their hourly rate with the Department of Transportation.
 Some movers may quote below this rate and then attempt to charge the rate they filed with the State.
 To find out more about a mover's rate, call the Minnesota Department of Transportation.